Add Your Heading Text Here

 Rest in Peace Sister Deborah!

-Gladys Krigger Washington is the retired Deputy Director of the Mary Reynolds Babcock Foundation.
+Gladys Krigger Washington, it is with deep sorrow and reverence that we share the passing of our beloved SRBWI sister, friend, mentor and colleague.
+Gladys Washington was a retired Deputy Director of the Mary Reynolds Babcock Foundation.
 She supervised the Foundation’s programmatic work and investments in 11 Southern States, including Alabama, Mississippi, and Louisiana.
-A champion for social justice and racial equity, Gladys has served as a mentor to nonprofit and philanthropic leaders on the value of general operating support and capacity building.
+A champion for social justice and racial equity, Gladys served as a mentor to nonprofit and philanthropic leaders on the value of general operating support and capacity building.